 Why should you care about how many people read this article or want to work with me?
 Frankly, you and I are in the same boat as every other small business owner.
 The more precisely focused our efforts, the less of our time, resources and money is wasted.
 It is wise to aim carefully towards your targets or a specific market segment.

-The Problem: Market research costs time and money.
+Market research costs time and money.
 Right?
 Well, yes but you can take on some of that leg work to reduce the overall cost and use the time spent more effective.
 Whether you handle your market research yourself or get outside support, having a foundation for it makes a big difference.

 What is a Market Segment?